 - Is there a time limit for resolving claims disputes?

-- If I need to submit additional information, is there a time limit?
+- If I need to submit additional information, is there a deadline?

 - When can I expect the insurance company to contact me?

 5. Find out whether or not your policy pays for a rental car if your car needs to be in the shop for repair, and learn about the estimate and repair process as it relates to claims.